-The courses are designed to generate critical and analytical thinking about each student’s identity as a member of American society and as a member of the “global village.”
+The course is designed to generate critical and analytical thinking about each student’s identity as a member of American society and as a member of the “global village.”
 Students will gain an understanding of the major issues across multiple disciplines that have impacted the African / African American Diaspora Experience.
-Students will critically evaluate major themes, concepts, and issues that impact the lives of Black Americans, i.e. persons of African Descent living in America.
+Students will critically evaluate major themes, concepts, and issues that impact the lives of Black Americans, i.e. persons of African descent living in America.
 In this program, all students will participate in the following course:

 - ES 388: Seminar in African American and Diaspora Politics (6 UO credits / 4 Semester Credits)

 Actual credit awarded is determined by the relevant department at your university in consultation with the study abroad office.
 Check with your study abroad advisor for more information.

 UO students, please refer to the UO Course Equivalency Process and the UO Office of the Registrar Course Equivalency Database.